Goodnight for Justice: Queen of Hearts

 Goodnight for Justice: Queen of Hearts is a 2013 American Western television film directed by Martin Wood and starring Luke Perry, Katharine Isabelle, and Ricky Schroder.
-Written by Neal and Tippi Dobrofsky, based on characters created by Luke Perry, the film is about a circuit judge who rescues a beautiful woman from a vengeful colonel.
-Unaware that the woman is a con artist, the judge helps her escape her pursuer, and their journey together takes them to a gambling riverboat, where the judge discovers her true identity, just as the colonel catches up with them.
+Written by Neal and Tippi Dobrofsky, based on characters created by Luke Perry, the film follows a circuit judge who tries to rescue a beautiful woman from a vengeful colonel.
 Goodnight for Justice: Queen of Hearts is the third and final film in a series, preceded by Goodnight for Justice (2011) and Goodnight for Justice: The Measure of a Man (2012).